 I finally decided to crack down on cardio and BE CONSISTENT.
 Within a few months the 90-something heart rates were gone, and usually, my pulse was well in the low to mid 70s, sometimes in the mid to high 60s, whereas prior to cracking down on cardio, it ranged in the 80s to 90s, with only an occasional 70s.

-So to help cure an obsession and anxiety with taking your pulse, take up cardio, even if you’re overweight or smoke.
+So to help cure an obsession and anxiety with taking your pulse, take up cardio exercise, even if you’re overweight or smoke.
 DO NOT SKIP SESSIONS.

 Three times a week is plenty for knocking down your baseline heart rate.